nicholas-graham/Revit.DependencyInjection/readme.md

     }
 }
 ```
 If we need more command dependencies, we can register them inside `RegisterCommandDependencies`.
-This is where we can build our command specific dependency tree.
+This is where we build our command specific dependency tree.
 ```csharp
 public static IServiceCollection RegisterCommandDependencies(IServiceCollection services) {